-Note: The Deployment Manager is not clusterable, so this value never actually becomes the cluster short name of this server's cluster.
-However, like an Application Server, the Deployment Manager still needs an APPLENV, so the cluster transition name is used for this purpose.
+- Note: The Deployment Manager is not clusterable, so this value never actually becomes the cluster short name of this server's cluster.
+However, like an Application Server, the Deployment Manager still needs an APPLENV, so the cluster transition name is used for this purpose. - Rule: Name must be 8 or fewer characters and all uppercase.